dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 | [`<DataAnnotationsValidator>`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.dataannotationsvalidator?view=aspnetcore-5.0)                       | Applies validation rules based on Data Annotations at runtime                                                                                                                                                    |
 | [`<ObjectGraphDataAnnotationsValidator>`](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#nested-models-collection-types-and-complex-types) | Applies validation rules similar to DataAnnotationsValidator except that it traverses nested properties within an object hierarchy of the given model.
 Note that this need to be added as a separate dependency. |

 Validation components access the `EditContext` to validate the `Model` and write any error messages to a [ValidationMessageStore](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/ValidationMessageStore.cs) for each related field.
-You can see the code for how this is done [here](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/EditContextDataAnnotationsExtensions.cs#L36).
+You can see the code for how this is done in Blazor's source code [on Github](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/EditContextDataAnnotationsExtensions.cs#L36).

 Form fields then also access the same `ValidationMessageStore` looking for any associated errors when determining how to render their own state.
 The following image shows the Email field highlighted in red, indicating to the user that it is in an invalid state.